jbunting/cli4j/README.md

 [![Build Status](https://travis-ci.org/jbunting/cli4j.svg)](https://travis-ci.org/jbunting/cli4j) [![Coverage Status](https://coveralls.io/repos/jbunting/cli4j/badge.svg)](https://coveralls.io/r/jbunting/cli4j)

-##NOTICE
+## NOTICE

-I am still interested in this project, but for the time being in an effort to improve iteration time, I have moved my efforts to an internal project that will provide these features.
-Eventually, I hope to resume this project using what I've learned there.
+~~I am still interested in this project, but for the time being in an effort to improve iteration time, I have moved my efforts to an internal project that will provide these features.
+Eventually, I hope to resume this project using what I've learned there.~~

+I have been using the excellent [Clikt Library](https://ajalt.github.io/clikt/) since Kotlin has become my primary new project language.
+I advise you to check it out.
+I will likely not continue work on this project.

 cli4j
 -----